JYTEKTaiwan/MATSys/MATSys/Commands/MATSys.Commands.md

     {
         //return something;
     }
-    //this method will be access with name "Hello" and type Command&lt;string>
+    //this method will be access with name "Hello" and type Command&lt;string> from the parameters definition
 </code></pre>